 6 A weedy grey dune is re-established and provided with a rhizome barrier, Chemnitz Botanical Garden, 29 April 2019

 Even more difficult than the installation of the land component is the technical construction of the underwater area.
-Here, a shallow water zone with oxygen-rich water and pure sand, a habitat for fish that like current and spawn in places like these.
-The floating riverbed is conceived as an area of refuge and recovery for fish that need to traverse the port area on their way from the upper reaches of the Elbe, via the Tideelbe (Tidal Elbe) to the North Sea.
+Here, a shallow water zone with oxygen-rich water and pure sand is supposed to be developed, as a habitat for fish that like the current and spawn in places like these.
+The floating riverbed is intended as an area of refuge and recovery for fish that need to traverse the port area on their way from the upper reaches of the Elbe, via the Tideelbe (Tidal Elbe) to the North Sea.
 The shallow water area needs to function independent of the tidal range and must not fall dry.
 This is given through its fixed attachment under the float of the sandbank.
 The entire installation is flexibly mounted to mooring posts.
 Despite the three metres of tidal range at the docking point, the distance of the artificial riverbed to the water surface remains the same.
 Yet mounting it underneath the sandbank not only has the disadvantage of shading.
 The tub in which the substrate lies preferably must prevent the sand from being washed away; however, the installation must be easily accessible and inviting for fish.
-Another technically sophisticated aspect is the task of hindering sediments from depositing, because: the natural opponent of sand in the port area is silt.
+Another technically sophisticated aspect is the task of hindering sediments from depositing, because the natural opponent of sand in the port area is silt.
 The past operations of deepening of the Elbe have led to an enhanced tidal range.
 As a result, suspended matter settles on the riverbed, increasing the siltation process.
 Counteracting this through marine turbines installed in the direction of the current that maintain the current and thus inhibit sedimentation whenever required, is a conceivable strategy.

 7 Sandy shallow water zone, source: Feasibility study “Schwimmende Landschaften”, STUDIO URBANE LANDSCHAFTEN